-In most cases, the syllabus will be available to students either on the course webpage or it will be distributed by the instructor.
+The syllabus will be available to students on the course webpage.
 The syllabus contains information that students need in order to succeed in each course.
-Therefore, students are strongly encouraged to download a copy of the syllabus for each of their courses from the course webpage or to ensure they have received a hard copy from their instructor.
+Therefore, students are strongly encouraged to download a copy of the syllabus for each of their courses from the course webpage.